Paraclete: In Islam

 Many Muslim writers have argued that "another Paraclete" (John 14:16)—the first being Jesus—refers to Muhammad.
 This claim is based on Quran 61:6.

 A few Muslim commentators, such as David Benjamin Keldani (1928), have argued the theory that the original Koine Greek used was Periklutos, meaning 'famed, illustrious, or praiseworthy', rendered in Arabic as Aḥmad (another name of Muhammad), and that this was substituted by Christians with parakletos.
 There are currently no known Greek manuscripts with this reading (all extant Greek manuscripts read παράκλητος parakletos), although the earliest manuscript evidence available is from the 3rd century.

 Regarding what the original Greek term was, according to A. Guthrie and E. F. F. Bishop:

 Sean Anthony agrees that the connection of Ahmad to the Paraclete in the Gospel of John may have been a later tradition that is not found in the work of Ibn Ishaq and that the earliest extant attempts by Muslims to connect these two figures that inspire later discussion on the subject goes back to Ibn Hisham and Ibn Qutaybah.

 A later interpolation of this passage to the Quran has been rejected in modern Islamic studies.
-This has been supported by the fact that the earliest as well as the later manuscripts of the Quran contain the same passage and wording in Surah 61.
+This has been supported by the fact that the earliest as well as the later manuscripts of the Quran contain the same passage and wording in chapter 61.